 It is best to create your figures as vector-based files such as those produced by Adobe Illustrator.
-Vector-based file formats include SVG, EPS, AI files.
+Vector-based file formats include EPS and AI files.
 Some PDFs are vector-based, depending on the program used to create them.
 Vector-based files provide the maximum flexibility for sizing figures, especially text elements, without losing resolution.
 High-resolution files are not required for initial submission, but these are required for submission of revised manuscripts and for publication.
 At initial submission, high-resolution figure files can be saved at a lower resolution to minimize file size.

 Figure Layout and Scaling

 In laying out information in a figure, the objective is to maximize the space given to presentation of the data.
 Avoid wasted white space and clutter.